 957 CMR 8.00: APCD and Case Mix Data Submission

 957 CMR 8.00 governs the reporting requirements regarding health care data and information that health care Payers and Hospitals must submit pursuant to M.G.L. c.
 12C in connection with the APCD and the Acute Hospital Case Mix and Charge Data Databases.
-The regulation establishes the data submission requirements for the health care claims data and health plan information that Payers must submit. and the procedures and timeframe for submitting such health care data and information.
+The regulation establishes the data submission requirements for the health care claims data and health plan information that Payers must submit and the procedures and timeframe for submitting such health care data and information.
 CHIA collects data essential for the continued monitoring of health care cost trends, minimizes the duplication of data submissions by payers to state entities, and promotes administrative simplification among state entities in Massachusetts.

 Except as specifically provided otherwise by CHIA or under Chapter 12C, claims data collected by CHIA for the MA APCD is not a public record under clause 26 of section 7 of chapter 4 or under chapter 66.No public disclosure of any health plan information or data shall be made unless specifically authorized pursuant to 957 CMR 5.00.
 CHIA has developed the data release procedures defined in CHIA regulations to ensure that the release of such data is in the public interest, as well as consistent with applicable Federal and State privacy and security laws.